zhehaowang/zhehao.me/book-notes/cppcon/compiler-optimizations.md

 Modern compiler design focuses more on optimization, as opposed to supporting language frontend.
 (Dragon Book: Compilers Principles, Techniques and Tools, does not talk at all about optimization)

-LLVM IR (intermediate representation, distilled form of client program) (similarities between modern optimizers are much bigger than differences) is meant to be simple.
+LLVM IR (intermediate representation, distilled form of client program) is meant to be simple. (similarities between modern optimizers are much bigger than differences)

-Instructions
+##### Instructions

 LLVM IR control flow, blocks, labeled jumps
 LLVM IR data flow, single static assignment (SSA form, gcc / intel / ibm also uses this; SSA makes const propagation trivial; with SSA local data flow becomes straightforward); after something's defined, they cannot be reassigned / redefined; Phi node: where the data flew from (to reconcile / merge data defined in two branching blocks)